 Inventory Still Tight, With Fewer Listings

-The real estate market in the Seattle area is beginning 2020 with incredibly low levels of inventory.
-And with prices expected to rise coupled with more affordable mortgages thanks to low interest rates, it’s expected that Seattle’s market will be competitive this year.
+The real estate market in the Seattle area is beginning 2021 with incredibly low levels of inventory.
+And with prices expected to rise coupled with more affordable mortgages thanks to low-interest rates, it’s expected that Seattle’s market will be competitive this year.

-In overall King County, the number of active number of listings in January 2020 was 2,118, which is a far cry from 3,688 listings back in January 2019.
-Right now, there is just 1.3 months’ worth of inventory in King County, which is much lower than the 5- or 6-months supply that characterizes a balanced market.
+In overall King County, the number of active number of listings in January 2021 is significantly lower than it was just 2 years ago.
+In fact, at the moment, there is just 1.3 months’ worth of inventory in King County, which is much lower than the 5- or 6-months supply that characterizes a balanced market.
 As such, buyers have fewer homes to choose from, making it a more competitive market.

-In fact, most major cities across the state are well below what’s considered to be a normal or “balanced” housing market.
-And inventory will likely remain tight well into 2020.
+Yet, in reality, most major cities across the state are well below what’s considered to be a normal or “balanced” housing market.
+And inventory will likely remain tight well into 2021.

 According to the Existing Home Sales Report from the National Association of Realtors (NAR), the monthly inventory of homes has been below six months for the last few years.